Bai Tu Long Bay Halong Bay

-Occupying three quarters of Halong Bay World Heritage Site, Bay Tu Long Bay remains an extensive unexplored area which promises to give many unique experiences, far from heavily touristic site.
+Occupying three-quarters of Halong Bay World Heritage Site, Bai Tu Long Bay remains an extensive unexplored area that promises to give many unique experiences, far from a heavily tourist sites.

 A glimpse of Bai Tu Long Bay

-The less traveled Bai Tu Long Bay is located in the East of Halong Bay and stretches all the way to China-Vietnam’s border.
-Covering a total area of 15,000 ha, Bai Tu Long Bay is a fantasy-like archipelago which is defined by thousands of islands formed by the nature over time.
+The less-traveled Bai Tu Long Bay is located in the East of Halong Bay and stretches all the way to China-Vietnam’s border.
+Covering a total area of 15,000 ha, Bai Tu Long Bay is a fantasy-like archipelago that is defined by thousands of islands formed by nature over time.
 There’re numerous pristine natural landscapes and a massive area including a long string of islands.
 Beyond the natural splendor, there’s a national park considered a priceless national treasure in Bai Tu Long Bay.
-The biodiversity in Bai Tu Long remain untouched with typical ecosystems like mangrove forest, coral reef and tropical forest ecosystems.
+The biodiversity in Bai Tu Long remains untouched by typical eco-systems like mangrove forests, coral reefs, and tropical forest ecosystems.

 Bai Tu Long Bay

-Bai Tu Long is an ideal choice for visitors who want to experience similar landscape in Halong Bay but less touristy.
-Located in further east of Halong Bay, Bai Tu Long is more tranquil and takes a longer itinerary to discover the hidden beauty.
-Despite the longer stay toward Bai Tu Long, it is worth spending at least 3 days admiring the outstanding beauty of limestone karsts and mountain rising from waters as well as mystical caves.
+Bai Tu Long is an ideal choice for visitors who want to experience similar landscapes in Halong Bay but are less touristy.
+Located further east of Halong Bay, Bai Tu Long is more tranquil and takes a longer itinerary to discover the hidden beauty.
+Despite the longer stay toward Bai Tu Long, it is worth spending at least 3 days admiring the outstanding beauty of limestone karsts and mountains rising from waters as well as mystical caves.

 Off-the-beaten-track Bai Tu Long